trethore/Weave/docs/installation.md

 Weave targets Fabric for Minecraft 1.21.4 with Yarn 1.21.4+build.8.
 Use Fabric Loom and add Weave from GitHub Packages (Maven).

+What you’ll do here
+- Point Gradle at the Weave package registry on GitHub Packages, add the dependency, and call `WeaveCore.init()` from your client initializer.
+If you’ve never used GitHub Packages for Maven, note that it requires a Personal Access Token with the `read:packages` scope and credentials configured for Gradle.

 1) Add the GitHub Packages repository

 Add to your `repositories` (either the root `build.gradle` of your mod or via `settings.gradle` if you centralize repos):